 Examines ideas relevant to contemporary architectural discourses and practices focused on the development of critical thinking and communication skills situated in emerging inquiries within a longer lineage of existing architectural theory.
 (Core Course).
+Precludes additional credit for ARCH 4771.

 Prerequisite(s): Third-year standing or permission of the School.